Aldermore Business Savings Review 2026: 4.16% AER Fixed

 Key Differences Between the Available Accounts

-The core trade-off is rate vs liquidity.
+The core trade-off is rate versus liquidity.
 Higher rates require you to commit funds for longer.
 The 1-year fixed at 4.16% AER is locked for 12 months with no early exit.
-That’s the trade-off.
+That is the trade-off.

-The notice account rate is variable: if the base rate drops while you’re serving notice, the rate on your remaining balance changes.
-Fixed-term accounts lock your rate from day one.
-That certainty is the product.
+The notice account rate is variable: if the base rate drops while you are serving notice, the rate on your remaining balance changes.
+Fixed-term accounts lock your rate from the day you open.

 Which Businesses Each Option May Suit

-1-year fixed (4.16% AER): Limited companies with a cash reserve that won’t be touched for 12 months — tax reserves, retained profits, or capital not yet deployed.
+1-year fixed (4.16% AER): Limited companies with a cash reserve that will not be touched for 12 months: tax reserves, retained profits, or capital not yet deployed.
 The unconditional highest rate for a commitment most established businesses can manage.

 Easy access (2.45% AER): Only worth considering if you have a specific reason not to use Capital on Tap or Tide for instant-access savings.
-For most businesses needing instant access, the alternatives pay more.
+For most businesses needing instant access, those alternatives pay materially more with no added conditions.

 Rates and Returns